 Operated and administered by volunteers from Bentwaters Aviation Society (a registered charity), the BCWM portrays the history of RAF Bentwaters and RAF Woodbridge from the Second World War through to when the USAF withdrew from both bases in 1993.
 The most important period of operation of the ‘Twin-Bases’ was during the Cold War and, as the Museum’s name suggests, this is the main focus of the exhibits.
 Two key rooms in the Command Post have been restored to an operational appearance.
 These rooms are the Battle Cabin and the War Operations Room.
 Although unmanned during normal day-to-day operations, they would have been the two most important rooms during exercise and wartime.
 Additional rooms have been turned into ‘themed’ exhibitions.
 These cover the history of Bentwaters and Woodbridge in general, Special Operations units at Woodbridge, the ‘Aggressor’ unit at Bentwaters and a miscellaneous exhibition room which includes a Cold War timeline.
 The Museum also includes a multimedia room where visitors can expect to see video presentations and film shows.

 The acquisition of a small number of airframes is considered important to promote the future growth of the Museum.
-Initial plans dictated that priority would be given to USAF airframe types that were once based at Bentwaters and Woodbridge (e.g. F-84F, T-33, F-4C/D, A-10 etc.), but difficulties in meeting the criteria for the USAF Museum’s (USAFM) loan programme has meant that consideration will now be given to acquiring any ‘Cold War’ airframe type.
+Initial plans dictated that priority would be given to USAF airframe types that were once based at Bentwaters and Woodbridge (e.g. F-84F, T-33, F-4C/D, A-10 etc.), Working closely with the USAF Museum’s (USAFM) loan programme has enabled us to have an A-10 on loan that is currently on display in the main museum compound.

 The Museum currently has numerous aircraft undergoing restoration and re-building.
 These include a Sepecat Jaguar GR.1, Gloster Meteor F.8, English Electric Lightning F.53, McDonnell Douglas F-4 Phantom and a Hawker Hunter GA.11.
 The Museum also has an ex-USAF International Harvester bus that has been restored to running condition.